llajas/xInput-Switch/xInput2Serial/README.md

 - **Auto-detection:** Finds and connects to the first available COM port and Xbox controller.
 - **HID support:** HIDAPI devices are detected alongside COM ports and selected automatically.
 - **DualShock 4 support:** Falls back to a connected DS4 when no XInput pad is detected.
+  Known product IDs `0x05C4`, `0x09CC`, and other variants are matched automatically.
 - **Manual selection:** Prompt for COM port and controller slot unless `--auto` is specified.
 - **Native XInput backend:** Uses `ctypes` to call the Windows XInput API directly—no SDL or other frameworks required.
 - **Failsafe support:** If the controller disconnects, or the serial link breaks, the Switch will pause or return to the HOME menu per built-in firmware logic.